skykingisepic/cryptopay-QR/README.md

 # Installation:

-clone repo and unzip the libfiles in the folder (Creates phpcode and vendor folders required to run cryptoqr.php)
+clone repo and unzip the libfiles in the folder (Creates phpqrcode and vendor folders required to run cryptoqr.php)